 preferred_phone_number_type: labels of telephone numbers to prefer

-reverse: weather to reverse the order of contact listings or not
+reverse: whether to reverse the order of contact listings or not

 sort: field by which to sort contact listings